-dell’Arte Opera Ensemble was founded in New York City in 2000.
-Its first production was an artfully staged and beautifully costumed version of Bellini’s I Capuleti e i Montecchi, with piano accompaniment and integrated narration from Shakespeare’s Romeo and Juliet.
-In keeping with dell’Arte founder Christopher Fecteau’s vision, the production took advantage of an existing location, the neo-gothic chapel of Riverside Church to create an unforgettable setting.
+dell’Arte Opera Ensemble was founded in New York City in 2000 with an artfully staged and beautifully costumed version of Bellini’s I Capuleti e i Montecchi, with integrated narration from Shakespeare’s Romeo and Juliet.
+The production took advantage of an existing location, the neo-gothic chapel of Riverside Church to create an unforgettable setting.

 Opera Readings Series

 In 2000, dell’Arte began presenting a series of opera “readings.”
-These concert-style presentations represented the culmination of intense work in which young singer prepare their roles individually (with their own voice teachers and coaches, as well as Maestro Fecteau and other expert dell’Arte staff), in small ensemble and recitative rehearsals, and in full-cast rehearsals with pianist and conductor.
-Family and friends and other guests provided a supportive audience for the singers’ first performance of an important role in their repertoire.
+These concert-style presentations represented the culmination of intense work in which young singer prepare their roles individually (with their own voice teachers and coaches, as well as Maestro Fecteau), in small ensemble and recitative rehearsals, and in full-cast rehearsals with pianist and conductor.
+Family, friends, and other guests provided a supportive audience for the singers’ first performance of an important role in their repertoire.
 These readings offered singers vital experience in the process of learning a new role and provided audiences with an intimate glimpse of the artistic process.
-Over the course of the next few years, readings of Le nozze di Figaro, Don Giovanni, Così fan tutte and Hänsel und Gretel followed, with numerous singers participating in various locations.
+Over the course of the next few years, readings of Le nozze di Figaro, Don Giovanni, Così fan tutte, and Hänsel und Gretel took place, with numerous singers participating in various locations.

 SUMMER READINGS PROJECT